 Copy and paste the below script into your own website or blog to embed this book.

-An incisive, witty, and tender debut novel about love and commitment, celebrity and obsession, poetry and reality TV.
+A “witty and wise” (People) debut novel about love and commitment, celebrity and obsession, poetry and reality TV.

-Intellectually ambitious and keenly observed, The Bachelor is also an absorbing coming-of-age tale that tells the story of finding one’s footing in love and art.
-If salvation can no longer be found in fame, can it still be found in romantic relationships?
-In an era in which reality TV can make two dozen women fall in love with one man in six weeks, where does entertainment end and reality begin?
-Why do we, season after season, repeat the same mistakes in love and life?
+An absorbing coming-of-age tale “that marks the debut of a significant talent” (Kirkus Reviews, starred), The Bachelor approaches—with wit and grace—the high-stakes questions of an overconnected world: If salvation can no longer be found in fame, can it still be found in romantic relationships?
+In an era of reality TV, where does entertainment end and reality begin?
+And why do we, season after season, repeat the same mistakes in love and life?